By Chad Burton, CFP®

 The order of returns is important when it comes to your retirement.
 For example, you could retire during a bull market and then, in your later years, experience slow growth or a bear market while you’re drawing the most out because of inflation.

-Simply put, a Monte Carlo simulation will take highs and lows, underlying risks, and other factors, and run your situation through thousands of simulations.
+Simply put, a Monte Carlo simulation will take highs and lows, underlying risks, and other factors such as longevity, and then run your situation through thousands of simulations.

 In test #5, we determine the best accounts to draw from today.
 You also do things like modeling Roth conversions to max out your lower brackets.

 What that means is, from the date of retirement—let’s say age 65 through 69—you might be doing partial Roth conversions, where you take some of your money from your IRA, convert it to your Roth, and pay the taxes so that you have tax-free growth in the future.